dleatherman/cc-fa19/pages/projects.md

 ## 1. Project Archive

-Create a website to navigate to each of the projects created in this class.
+Create a website that will serve as navigation to each of the projects created in this class.

 ## 2. HTML Prose